lucasprag/lucasprag/_posts/2020-06-22-fish-the-shell.md

 Abbreviations behave like aliases on bash and zsh but instead of only running their respective commands, they also expand and show the full command.

-This is useful to let others know what you are doing when pair programming, to give some sense to your history of commands and to not let you forget how to use other shells when using other people's computers.
+This is useful to let others know what you are doing when pair programming, to give some sense to your history of commands and to not let you forget how to use other shells when you're using other people's computers.
 This last one is special to me because I used to have lots of aliases on zsh, but when I had to help a colleague, I'd be lost because I wouldn't remember what `gcam` or `dcup` were exactly.

 Example:

 It may look that I'm typing super fast in the gif above -- because of its frames per second rate -- but I'm only typing `fn`, `gs`, `gd`, `ga .`, `gc`, `gp`.

 ![Using fish abbreviations, commands expand as I type the abbreviations to let other know what you are doing and keep you give sense to your history.](/assets/images/posts/fish-abbreviations.gif)

+Fish also have aliases, but I just don't use them that much in favor of abbreviations.

 ### 2. Syntax highlight